Theory of Many-Body Multipole Operators in Single-Centered Electron Systems: Two-Body Toroidal Monopoles in Spinless Orbitals

-\blue{ The developments above, however, are still largely restricted to the one-body operator spaces, namely the particle-number--conserving sector $\{c^{\dagger}c,\, cc^{\dagger}\}$ and the particle-number--nonconserving sector $\{c^{\dagger}c^{\dagger},\, cc\}$.
-For interacting electron systems, however a systematic construction and classification of multipole operators in the many-body operator space, including the two-body sector $\{c^{\dagger}c^{\dagger}cc\}$, has not yet been established.
-This limitation is particularly crucial \red{in} spinless systems, where the toroidal monopoles $G_0$ and $T_0$ are inactive at the one-body level in single-centered electron systems\red{: $G_0$ becomes active only for spinful electrons, whereas $T_0$ remains inactive irrespective of spin.} \red{T}heir emergence \red{therefore} necessarily \red{requires} higher-body operator sectors. }
+The developments above, however, are still largely restricted to the one-body operator spaces, namely the particle-number--conserving sector $\{c^{\dagger}c,\, cc^{\dagger}\}$ and the particle-number--nonconserving sector $\{c^{\dagger}c^{\dagger},\, cc\}$. \red{ For interacting electron systems, the group-theoretical construction and classification of antisymmetrized many-electron spaces and tensor operators based on rotational symmetry have long been established in atomic and nuclear shell theory~\cite{Weyl1939,Judd19631967,deShalitTalmi1963,Racah19431949}.
+However, this conventional classification has not been systematically reorganized from the viewpoint of the four multipole types $(Q,M,T,G)$ distinguished by $\mathcal{P}$ and $\mathcal{T}$ parities.} This limitation is particularly crucial in spinless systems, where the toroidal monopoles $G_0$ and $T_0$ are inactive at the one-body level in single-centered electron systems: $G_0$ becomes active only for spinful electrons, whereas $T_0$ remains inactive irrespective of spin.
+Their emergence therefore necessarily requires higher-body operator sectors.

-In this Letter, we extend the concept of \blue{one-body} multipole operators to the many-body operator space and develop a systematic scheme for \red{constructing,} classifying\red{,} and labeling many-body \blue{multipole} operators.
-We construct an irreducible operator basis by representing fermionic creation and annihilation operators as spherical tensors and performing Clebsch--Gordan couplings under full fermionic antisymmetrization.
-Technically, this is achieved through a character-theoretic formulation of the exterior (Grassmann) algebra, together with a generating function expressed as a Fredholm determinant. \red{T}he resulting \blue{many-body} operator\blue{s} \red{are further organized} according to the particle-number $U(1)$ gauge symmetry. \blue{ As a concrete application, we classify monopole\red{s} in spinless many-body operators and demonstrate that the ET and MT monopoles, which are absent in the spinless one-body operator space, become active in spinless interacting electron systems. }
+In this Letter, we extend the concept of one-body multipole operators to the many-body operator space and develop a systematic scheme for constructing, classifying, and labeling many-body multipole operators \red{using standard methods of group theory.~\cite{Weyl1939,Judd19631967,deShalitTalmi1963,Racah19431949}} We construct an irreducible operator basis by representing fermionic creation and annihilation operators as spherical tensors and performing Clebsch--Gordan couplings under full fermionic antisymmetrization.
+Technically, this is achieved through a character-theoretic formulation of the exterior (Grassmann) algebra, together with a generating function expressed as a Fredholm determinant.
+The resulting many-body operators are further organized according to the particle-number $U(1)$ gauge symmetry.
+As a concrete application, we classify monopoles in spinless many-body operators and demonstrate that the ET and MT monopoles, which are absent in the spinless one-body operator space, become active in spinless interacting electron systems.